-Finally, as with a Fundrise investment when you invest in a REIT, you do so passively and thus you don’t have to worry about the day-to-day operations and management of the asset which instead is handled by reputable management team.
+Finally, as with a Fundrise investment when you invest in a REIT, you do so passively.
+Thus you don’t have to worry about the day-to-day operations and management of the asset.
+Instead these things are handled by reputable management team.

 In fact up to 25% of a REIT’s total investments can be in assets other than real estate.
 Accordingly, Fundrise offers investors more control and transparency than a REIT since investors have the ability to personally select each pre-vetted investment opportunity.

-1) Higher Leverage & Higher Returns: Direct property ownership benefits from the power of leverage (up to 80%) whereas REITs are generally leveraged at or less than 50%.
+1) Potential Higher Leverage & Higher Returns.
+Direct property ownership benefits from the power of leverage (up to 80%) whereas REITs are generally leveraged at or less than 50%.
 Higher leverage means higher potential returns (because you can buy more property with less equity).

-3) More Transparency and Control: When you invest directly into a real estate asset, you know exactly what you are getting and thus the process is transparent and you maintain a certain level of control.
-On the other hand, when you invest in a REIT you are buying into a corporation that owns a pool of properties and you may not know exactly where your investment dollars are going.
+3) More Transparency and Control.
+When you invest directly into a real estate asset, you know exactly what you are getting.
+Thus the process is transparent and you maintain a certain level of control.
+On the other hand, when you invest in a REIT you are buying into a corporation that owns a pool of properties.
+You may not know exactly where your investment dollars are going.